 That’s sort of how it was when my own eyes were opened after looking into the Faith in depth.
 Surprise, surprise.
 Don’t blink!
 Just kidding.
 Our Lord will always be right there for us.
 Don’t you fret.

 Now, if I may direct your gaze underneath Caravaggio’s masterpiece, behold!
 A tool bar with buttons to click.
 Remember the multitude of things that were in the sidebars over at the old site?
 Many of them have been cleaned up and put away here.
 Use ‘em when you need ‘em.
 Presents a much more squared-away appearance too, doesn’t it?
-There’s an About button, for telling yesterdays story to future visitors, as well as my Blogging Credo (thanks to Blessed Cardinal John Newman); another button for the Comment Policy (Ephesians 4:29-32); and finally, a Disclaimer button (courtesy of St. Francis de Sales) as well.
+There’s an About the Blogger button, for telling yesterdays story to future visitors, as well as my Blogging Credo (thanks to Blessed Cardinal John Newman); another button for the Comment Policy (Ephesians 4:29-32); and finally, a Disclaimer button (courtesy of St. Francis de Sales) as well.

 Still topside, but a little further to starboard (that’s “right” for you lubbers), you’ll find the new and improved reference section.
 Joy!
 Holy Scriptures from the ether?
 Hardly ethereal, my good people.
 But the electronic pathway to multiple translations of the Word can be found on the Search the Bible page.
 And right next door?
 None other than the world renowned (ha!)
 YIMCatholic Bookself awaits your reference seeking pleasure.
 Poetry, History, Novels, etc. You may never want to leave.